ycheng517/ar4_ros_driver/README.md

 ### Firmware Flashing

-The Teensy Arduino sketch provided in [ar_microcontrollers](./ar_microcontrollers/) is compatible with the default hardware.
+The Teensy and Arduino Nano sketches provided in [ar_microcontrollers](./ar_microcontrollers/) are compatible with the default hardware.
 To flash it, follow the same procedure as specified in [AR4 Robot Setup](https://www.youtube.com/watch?v=OL6lXu8VU4s).

-### Running in Docker Container
+### [Optional] Running in Docker Container

 A docker container and run script has been provided that can be used to run the robot and any GUI programs.
 It requires an NVIDIA GPU, and the